leoscarton/fruit-video-recognition/README.md

 ## fruit_cv_model.py

 Handles the creation (training, validation and testing) and deployment of the machine learning model to be used by the other files.
-Will probably be using PyTorch but not sure at the moment.
+Will most likely be using PyTorch/TorchVision but the decision is not final.

 -------------------------------------------------------------------------------------